timnavigate/timnavigate.com/README.md

 ## timnavigate.com

-This repository contains the sources of: [www.timnavigate.com](https://www.timnavigate.com)
+This repository contains the sources of [www.timnavigate.com](https://www.timnavigate.com)

-URL for drafts and A/B testing is [timnavigate.github.io](https://timnavigate.github.io)
+When `CNAME` and `A` DNS records has been excluded from domain registry, then URL for drafts and A/B testing is [timnavigate.github.io](https://timnavigate.github.io)

 ##### dependencies:
 - [gem]() 3.5.4
 - [rbenv]() 1.2.0
 - [ruby]() 3.3.0